SAKryukov/web-presentation/README.md

 ### Live Demo

-See the live demo presentation in ./demo, run the [life demo](http://www.SAKryukov.org/software/GitHub.live/web-presentation/demo) in the browser.
+See the live demo presentation in ./demo, run the [live demo](http://www.SAKryukov.org/software/GitHub.live/web-presentation/demo) in the browser.

 ### Usage